MSVstudios/NovelGenerator_v1.1/README.md

   A: Yes, but we recommend thorough review and editing before commercial use.

 - Q: What makes NovelGenerator different from other text generators?
-  A: Our tool focuses on complete novel generation with coherent plot structures, character development, and professional-grade writing quality.
+  A: My tool focuses on complete novel generation with coherent plot structures, character development, and professional-grade writing quality.
 </details>

 ## 🤝 Contributing